These 9 Free TV Apps Let You Watch Your Favorite Shows — Without the Bill

 Kids need free streaming content, too.
 Luckily, PBS has a PBS Kids Video app that provides hundreds of hours of educational and enriching content just for the youngest members of any family.
 The app has a colorful, child-friendly interface, which makes it easy for kids to take control themselves.

-Videos from many of PBS’s most popular series are available for streaming including “Curious George,” “The Cat in the Hat Knows a Lot About That,” “Dinosaur Train” and “Sesame Street.”
-The PBS Kids app is supported on Chromecast, Android, Windows and iOS phones and tablets, and it takes up little space.
-Unfortunately, content cannot be downloaded for offline viewing.
+Videos from many of PBS’s most popular series are available for streaming including “Curious George,” “The Cat in the Hat Knows a Lot About That” and “Sesame Street.”
+The PBS Kids app is supported for Android, Windows and iOS phones and tablets.

 Anime and manga fans are likely already familiar with Crunchyroll.
 The sushi-inspired name stems from the fact that Crunchyroll specializes in mostly Japanese content, but it also features films and series from all over the world.
 Crunchyroll boasts a library of thousands of anime films and series, many of which are hard to find on other streaming services.